minoobeyzavi/Transpara/Documentation/interfaces&DataSources.md

 #### Interfaces & Data Sources

-Title could be "Create Interfaces with Data Sources" or "Visual KPI Interfaces" Double digit subsections must be too many.
+"Interfaces & Data Sources" sounds like a story title.
+It could be "Create Interfaces with Data Sources" which sounds like a manual or "Visual KPI Interfaces" which sounds more technical.
+Double digit subsections must be too many.
 [Visual KPI Interace Prerequisites](http://betadocs.transpara.com/knowledge-base/interface-prerequisites/) should be a subsection fo another article.